 eCommerce platform Snapdeal which has become quite popular in small-town India, spent nearly Rs 161 crore on employee benefits in the fiscal year 2021, revealing its IPO draft papers.
-Its co-founder and CEO Kunal Bahl (appointed as executive director) was set to get a fixed compensation of Rs 3.5 crore, along with a performance bonus of Rs 1.5 crore.
+Its co-founder and CEO, Kunal Bahl (appointed as executive director) was set to get a fixed compensation of Rs 3.5 crore and a performance bonus of Rs 1.5 crore.

 Bahl is entitled to receive such remuneration for a three-year period, starting April 1, 2021, till March 31, 2024.

-Another co-founder Rohit Bansal, also appointed as Executive Director this year, will also receive Rs 5 crore as salary.
+Another co-founder, Rohit Bansal, appointed as Executive Director this year, will receive a Rs 5 crore salary.
 Bansal received Rs 3.5 crore in FY2021.

 Snapdeal’s chief financial officer (CFO), Vikas Bhasin, received Rs 3.1 crore as gross compensation in FY2021.